lightsail-network/stellar-contract-bindings/README.md

 methods directly from your preferred programming language.
 Currently, it supports Python and Java. [stellar-cli](https://github.com/stellar/stellar-cli) provides support for TypeScript and Rust.

+## Web Interface
+We have a web interface for generating bindings.
+You can access via [https://stellar-contract-bindings.fly.dev/](https://stellar-contract-bindings.fly.dev/).

 ## Installation

 You can install `stellar-contract-bindings` using pip: